Satakunnan-ammattikorkeakoulu/jobeinabox/README.md

 1. ```chmod +x deploy```
 2. ```./deploy```

 It can take even 20 minutes for the image to launch for the first time as it is really large.
+Also, the Docker Jobe server will automatically start again after your main Ubuntu server restarts.

 ##### Updating jobeinabox